 Antibiotics can be used to treat and prevent cellulitis.
-If you get 3 to 4 episodes of cellulitis per year, then you may qualify for low dose Penicillin prophylaxis.
+If you get three to four episodes of cellulitis per year, then you may qualify for low-dose Penicillin prophylaxis.
 By taking this medication every day, you minimize the risk of recurrent infection.
 Penicillin is not meant to be taken for many years or lifelong.
 It is meant to give you time to address any predisposing risk factor for cellulitis.
 Once those risk factors have been eliminated or controlled, then your doctor should take you off Penicillin and monitor you closely for any recurrent infection.

 8) Cellulitis Mimickers:

 There are some conditions that can mimic cellulitis such as venous insufficiency, blood clot, gout, and dermatitis.
 If your condition is not improving on antibiotics, then ask your doctor if the diagnosis is correct and if you are taking the right antibiotic.
 If the diagnosis is unclear or if the antibiotic is not working, then you should be referred to a dermatologist or infectious disease specialist.
 Do not keep taking different courses of antibiotics without a proper evaluation because this only delays the diagnosis and proper treatment.